qngapparat/serverCommunication/README.md

-# serverCommunication Exercise
+# Practicing select() and named pipes.
-Program logging strings sent into mkfifo Pipe by three other programs.
+Creating a Program logging strings sent into a mkfifo pipe by three other programs.